-(A) The commission will schedule a hearing within ninety days after the filing of a complaint, but may continue the hearing at the request of any party .
+(A) The commission shall schedule a hearing within ninety days after the filing of a complaint, but may continue the hearing at the request of any party .

-(F) If a complaint is dismissed, the commission will, upon the written request of the respondent, make a public report of its findings.
-In such case, all evidence and the record of the hearing will remain confidential unless the respondent requests, in writing, that the evidence and record be made available for public inspection.
+(D) If a complaint is dismissed, the commission shall , on the written request of the respondent, make a public report of its findings.
+In such case, all evidence and the record of the hearing shall remain confidential unless the respondent requests, in writing, that the evidence and record be made available for public inspection.

 (E) The filing of a request, motion or notice related to a commission hearing shall comply with the following: